Storybook for React tutorial

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.
-This edition of Learn Storybook is for React; other editions exist for React Native, Vue, Angular, Svelte and Ember.
+This edition of the Intro to Storybook tutorial is for React; other editions exist for React Native, Vue, Angular, Svelte and Ember.

 Let’s run the following commands: